fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/p2p_networking.md

 using hexdump (`hd`) to display the output:

 {% highlight bash %}
-## Connect to the Bitcoin Core peer running on localhost
+## Connect to the Fabcoin Core peer running on localhost
-python get-merkle.py | nc localhost 8333 | hd
+python get-merkle.py | nc localhost 8665 | hd
 {% endhighlight %}

 Part of the response is shown in the section below.